ThinkIQ-Labs/PI-AF-to-OPC-UA/README.md

 ## OPC UA Information Model Assumptions

 Objects can be added into a newly created namespace.
 At this time, appending or editing of existing Information Models or Nodesets is not supported.
-The workflow builds an OPC UA nodeset model using the [Cesmii OPC UA Nodeset Utilities C# SDK](https://github.com/cesmii/CESMII-NodeSet-Utilities).
+The workflow builds an OPC UA nodeset model using the [CESMII OPC UA Nodeset Utilities C# SDK](https://github.com/cesmii/CESMII-NodeSet-Utilities).

 The following basic features of the OPC UA namespace are used to capture AF Element Templates: